antoinecoulombe/cotulity/README.md

 # Cotulity

-**Cotulity is a work in progress and no release version have been released yet.**
+**Cotulity is a work in progress and no release version has been released yet.**

 Cotulity is a web application to help students manage their day-to-day life with roommates.